 And with real-time coaching from Grammarly Business, teams beyond marketing are writing higher-quality content.
 In fact, HackerOne’s internal Grammarly metrics show that team communication as a whole has improved by 66%—measured across writing quality pillars such as clarity, delivery, engagement, grammar, and correctness.

 Marketing leaders now produce higher quality content more quickly with shorter review cycles—and have a better grasp of team communications and recommendations for improvements.
 “Grammarly Business reduces the time our CMO and other senior executives spend reviewing written work.
-This says a ton about the value Grammarly Business brings to our organization both with productivity and consistency,” says Debbie Cotton, internal communications lead at HackerOne.
+This says a ton about the value Grammarly Business brings to our organization both with productivity and consistency,” says Debbie Cotton, culture and communications lead at HackerOne.

 As HackerOne grows, real-time coaching from Grammarly Business will help the brand achieve consistency and continually improve communication skills in a scalable way.
 Grammarly Business will propel HackerOne to build trust and rapport with both hackers and executives for years to come.